smsophiemi/ECS-171-Final-Project/README.md

 - Recall = $\frac{TP}{TP + FN}$
 - Accuracy = $\frac{TP + TN}{TP + FP + TN + FN}$
 - Mispredictions = $\frac{FP + FN}{TP + FP + TN + FN}$
 ## ```pairplot``` with all dataset attributes
 ![pairplot](pairplot.png)
 ## ```heatmap``` displaying the correlation coefficients of all dataset attributes
 ![heatmap](heatmap.png)
 ## graph showing how to compare training and testing error to determine overfitting/underfitting
 ![comparing model complexity](model_complexity_graph.png)

 # Methods
-- Methods section (this section will include the exploration results, preprocessing steps, models chosen in the order they were executed.
-Parameters chosen.
-Please make sub-sections for every step. i.e Data Exploration, Preprocessing, Model 1, Model 2, (note models can be the same i.e. CNN but different versions of it if they are distinct enough).
-You can put links here to notebooks and/or code blocks using three ` in markup for displaying code. so it would look like this: ``` MY CODE BLOCK ```
-Note: A methods section does not include any why. the reason why will be in the discussion section.
-This is just a summary of your methods
-Results section.
-This will include the results from the methods listed above (C).
-You will have figures here about your results as well.
-No exploration of results is done here.
-This is mainly just a summary of your results.
-The sub-sections will be the same as the sections in your methods section.

 ## Data Exploration
 ### Observing Data
 In this dataset, we have 1000 total observations.
 Running the `info()` command, we can see that our data has 1000 rows of non-null data for each column.